OxWearables/dnanexus-stepcount/README.md

       }
     ]
     ```
-    Replace `"record-..."` with the ID you copied from the previous step.
-Save and exit.
+   Replace `"record-..."` with the actual asset ID.
+Save and close.

 1. Finally, build the applet:
     ```
     dx build stepcount
     ```

-## Running the applet
+## ▶️ Running the Applet

 To begin, download a sample accelerometer file: